Contingencyplana/making_friends_0/planning/roadmaps/step_1_1.md

   With Igor speaking, scrolls penned, and roadmaps alive, the North Pole Parliament truly convenes.
   Deputies, scribes, and archivists now hold their Broad Chair.
   The recursive balance with Ivy is foreshadowed.

 ---

-# Step 1 1

 ## Provenance
 - This roadmap lives in Igor’s planning chests (`planning/roadmaps/`).
-- It details the motions beneath Step 1.1 of the Level 1 Roadmap.
+- It details the motions beneath Step **1.1** of the Level 1 Roadmap.
 - Once all motions here are complete, this scroll will be archived and replaced with a new Level 2 roadmap for the next active Step.

 ---